Hackettstown, New Jersey

 Hackettstown is a town in Warren County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the town's population was 10,248, an increase of 524 (+5.4%) from the 2010 census count of 9,724, which in turn reflected a decline of 679 (−6.5%) from the 10,403 counted in the 2000 census.
+It is perhaps best known as the home to the US headquarters of Mars, Inc. As of the 2020 United States census, the town's population was 10,248, an increase of 524 (+5.4%) from the 2010 census count of 9,724, which in turn reflected a decline of 679 (−6.5%) from the 10,403 counted in the 2000 census.

 Hackettstown was incorporated as a town by an act of the New Jersey Legislature on March 9, 1853, from portions of Independence Township.
 Portions of territory were exchanged with Mansfield Township in 1857, 1860, 1872 and 1875.

 History

 Founding

 William Johnson (1817–1891) was a prime contributor to the incorporation of the town in 1853.
 He and his brother George (1815–1889) were successful merchants in the town beginning in 1839 when they began operating the W.L. & G.W Johnson dry good store.
 The two men were very active in community affairs.
 George was a member of First Presbyterian Church, a director of the Hackettstown National Bank, and a member of the Hackettstown Water Board.
 Both men were involved in the establishment of the Union Cemetery.

 Hackettstown was named after Samuel Hackett, an early settler and large landowner.
 Hackett is said to have "contributed liberally to the liquid refreshments on the christening of a new hotel, in order to secure the name which, before this, had been Helms' Mills or Musconetcong."